Romans-I-XVI/Roku-gameEngine/README.md

 This method is primarily for internal use, but may be called manually if desired.
 It returns an empty game object.
 ##### drawColliders(instance as Object) as Void
 This method is for debugging purposes, it will draw the colliders associated with the provided instance.
+##### drawSafeZones() as Void
+This method is for debugging purposes, when called in an object's onDrawGui() method it will display the Action Safe Zone and Title Safe Zone.
+Helps with ensuring elements will not be cut off by overscan.

 ###### ---Game Object Methods---
 ##### defineObject(object_name as String, object_creation_function as Function) as Void